 But there are some that float somewhere in the middle, going generally unnoticed by the masses, swimming in a sea of other great animated films made by Disney and Pixar.

-Here are the top 20 most underrated animated movies to watch:
+Here are the top 20 most underappreciated and underrated animated movies to watch:

 Probably the most surprising entry on this list is our beloved Space Jam.
 Nothing was more 90s than Space Jam.
 Somehow, despite its popularity and our fond memories of the movie, Space Jam is sporting an ultra-low 6.2 out of 10 rating on IMDB.
 Although Space Jam doesn’t hold up well today, back nearly 20 years ago, it was a cool movie.
 Cool will only get you so far, though.
 Not only was it a great movie starring one of the greatest athletes of our time, it also spawned one of the greatest movie singles of all time.
 I won’t start singing it….*lies* I believe I can fllyyyyyyyy….spread my wings and touch the skyyyyyyy….
 (Oye, that doesn’t hold up well, either).